Aashi24/shreyakr-portfolio/final_project_shreya.md

 # 2. Initial Sketches
 Clear and understandable sketches created and available on the Github page.
 Sketches mimic aspects of the outline and build on message.
 Story structure is built into sketches.

 # 3. The Data
 Data source identified.
 A copy of the data, or a recreated version of the data is available via a publicly-accessible link (Github, Box, or other publicly-accessible link).
 A couple of paragraphs that document data sources and how data will be used.

 Data:

 - [Google Sheets containing data](https://docs.google.com/spreadsheets/d/1AHCi-UIvZsHg_qm53ricrzInUJc23C5QepnS6lw2utg/edit?usp=sharing)

+This google sheets link has data collected from multiple sources.
+Data from different sources are organised in different sheets and each of these sheets has a link to the data source.

+The first sheet is a list of all the data sources and their corresponding links.

+The rest of the sheets are as listed below:
+-

 - [Our world in data - plastic pollution](https://ourworldindata.org/plastic-pollution)